Judah's revolts against Babylon: Second revolt

-On the seventh of Av, Nebuzaradan, captain of Nebuchadnezzar's body guard, burned down Solomon's Temple, destroyed the walls of Jerusalem, and exiled the rest of the Jews to Babylonia.
-He appointed Gedalia as the administrator of the Jews that weren't exiled from Judah.
+On the seventh day of Av, Nebuzaradan, captain of Nebuchadnezzar's body guard, burned down Solomon's Temple, destroyed the walls of Jerusalem, and exiled the rest of the Jews to Babylonia.
+He appointed Gedalia as the administrator of the Jews that were not exiled from Judah.
 Judah ceased to exist a year later, in 586 BCE.
 Gedalia was murdered in 582 BCE.